-Prerequisite : ICE1111 Courses • ICETTI Course Objectives The overall objective of the course is to develop pro gramming skills Course Objectives : 1 1 • using the concept of C language and to gain e • structured programming.
-The course presents programming knowledge including: basics of C er representation, control structures, functions, arrays, pointers, strings, user defined data types, and file I/O. Course Learning : Students who successfully complete the course CLO-PLO Outcomes (CLOs) will be able to: Mapping CLO-1: Design, develop and test programs in C PLO-3, programming language to solve problems related PLO-5 to collecting, processing and storing data.
+Prerequisite : ICE1111 Courses Course Objectives : The overall objective of the course is to develop pro gramming skills using the concept of C language and to gain e xperience about structured programming.
+The course presents basics of C programming knowledge including: basics of C er nvironment, data representation, control structures, functions, arrays, pointers, strings, user defined data types, and file I/O. Course Learning : Students who successfully complete the course CLO-PLO Outcomes (CLOs) will be able to: Mapping CLO-1: Design, develop and test programs in C PLO-3, programming language to solve problems related PLO-5 to collecting, processing and storing data.
 CLO-2: Solve problems systematically using a PLO-2 structured logic approach.
 CLO-3: Identify and explain the use and workings PLO-2, of programming tools (such as compilers, linkers PLO-5 and debuggers), standard libraries and operating system functions to support program execution.
-CLO-4: Demonstrate the understanding and the PLO-7 ability to follow professional programming 120 / practices to align with industry expectations.
-CLO-5: Communicate effectively and collaborate PLO-10 as a team member to solve complex problems 1 110-10 1 1 using C programming language
+CLO-4: Demonstrate the understanding and the PLO-7 ability to follow professional programming practices to align with industry expectations.
+CLO-5: Communicate effectively and collaborate as a team member to solve complex problems using C programming language.